 The Renewable Energy Law Review: South Africa

-Eskom's historical monopoly on generation in South Africa has been gradually challenged by independent power producers that are able to deliver generating assets largely on time and on budget – key features that have been somewhat lacking in Eskom's skill set for some time, leading to above-inflation increased costs of electricity to the end users (while the tariff prices under REIPPPP continue to drop dramatically in each procurement round).
+Eskom's historical monopoly on generation in South Africa has been gradually challenged by IPPs that are able to deliver generating assets largely on time and on budget – key features that have been somewhat lacking in Eskom's skillset for some time, leading to above-inflation increased costs of electricity to the end users (while the tariff prices under the REIPPPP continue to drop dramatically in each procurement round/bid window).
 Eskom is in a financial 'death spiral', owing over 400 billion rand to its creditors.
 In addition, by the end of 2018, South Africans were hard hit by rolling blackouts that were implemented to protect the grid from total collapse or blackout.
-The lack of energy capacity is due to Eskom's poor management; lack of funding or misappropriation of funds; and maintenance and labour issues.
+The lack of energy capacity is because of Eskom's poor management; lack of funding or misappropriation of funds; and maintenance and labour issues.
 Further, the expensive and overdue operation of Medupi and Kusile coal-fired plants have resulted in the grid operating on the edge and the government of South Africa being forced to consider the unbundling of Eskom.
-This will result in Eskom being unbundled in three divisions, namely generation, transmission and distribution, which will positively kill Eskom's monopoly, but millions of taxpayers will face the cost of implementing this.
+This will result in Eskom being unbundled in three divisions – namely, generation, transmission and distribution – which will positively kill Eskom's monopoly, but millions of taxpayers will face the cost of implementing this.
+However, as at the date of this publication, the unbundling of Eskom has not yet taken effect and our intelligence in the local market indicates that the unbundling of Eskom is expected to be completed by December 2022.
 Eskom's credit rating has also hit rock bottom, with a Standard & Poor's credit rating below sub-investment grade.

 There are currently no significant tax incentives or other government-led programmes that mirror those in the United States or the European Union that have fostered the growth of renewables to such an extent in those markets.
-Large-scale retailers (like the Mall of Africa) are now installing large rooftop solar facilities to reduce their reliance on Eskom as a supplier and what is perceived as ever increasing above-inflation tariff costs.
+However, in 2019, South Africa introduced a carbon tax aimed at reducing the emission of greenhouse gases and thus indirectly incentivising a shift towards more renewable energy incorporation in the South African energy mix.
+Large-scale retailers (such as the Mall of Africa) are now installing large rooftop solar facilities to reduce their reliance on Eskom as a supplier and what is perceived as ever-increasing above-inflation tariff costs.
 Furthermore, reflecting international market trends, a number of international corporate entities are looking at renewable off-grid solutions.
 We expect this off-grid market to continue to grow, which presents a challenge for Eskom as its customer base continues to shrink.

 The year in review